MohammadMawed/twitter-big-data/Readme.md

 Recall to disable the failing tests and enable them one by one to see the failing tests.
 Note that the tests use the fixture `database_dump.json`.

-## Server
+## Running the Server

-To run the server in the virtual environment, use the following command:
+Start the Development Server

+With the database set up, you can start the Django development server:

 ```
 python manage.py runserver
 ```
+The server will start, and you can access the application by navigating to http://127.0.0.1:8000/ in your web browser.

 ## Models, Database, and Fake Data